abcdw/ironhide/README.md

 ### Solution

-[ironhide](https://github.com/abcdw/ironhide) is attempt to create a bidirectional data transformation language described by a data structure stored in [EDN](https://github.com/edn-format/edn) (you can think about edn like a better [JSON](https://json.org/)). `ironhide` still in early stage of
+[ironhide](https://github.com/abcdw/ironhide) is an attempt to create a bidirectional data transformation language described by a data structure stored in [EDN](https://github.com/edn-format/edn) (you can think about edn like a better [JSON](https://json.org/)). `ironhide` still in early stage of